-- 2. At the request of Staff (subject to approval of the City Manager) - 3.
+- 1. At the request of an individual or a non-quorum group of Council Members - 2.
+At the request of Staff (subject to approval of the City Manager) - 3.
 As a result of statutory requirements

 B. The three primary types of agenda items